-Trader Joe’s Fall 2019 Seasonal Items: Must Buys, Misses & Maybes
+Trader Joe’s Fall Items: Must Buys, Misses & Maybes

-Today, I’m sharing the fall seasonal products that have been hits and misses with our family.
+Today, I’m sharing an updated version of the Trader Joe’s fall seasonal products that have been hits and misses with my family.
 These items start to arrive at regular intervals during the late summer and fall.
 Some will stick around for quite a while and others will disappear quickly.
-Many have been favorites for years and we eagerly await their arrival like it is Christmas morning.
+Many have been favorites for years and we eagerly await their arrival.
 Others have been more recent additions to our fall grocery list after receiving recommendations from friends or spotting them on the new item shelf.
-A few have missed the mark with us and I thought I would share why in case you have been debating whether you should add it to your cart on you next shopping trip.
+A few have received only a lukewarm reaction or missed the mark completely.
+It can be scary to take a chance on new products, so I thought I would share our hits and misses in case you have been debating whether you should add it to your cart on you next shopping trip.

 TJ’s Fall Must-Buys